 • That is entirely up to you, there’s no real number for that.
 My personal philosophy is that life is an existential experience that we’re trying to deeply understand always.

 Most of my clients see me long term.
 I don’t obligate or persuade any of my clients to be in therapy.
-Many of my clients have seen me for over two years not because therapy isn’t working- but because it IS working.
+Many of my clients have seen me for over two years.
 We do things consistently because they work!

 There is a strange misconception that I see on the internet that your therapist is trying to get you to pay forever and not make you truly better. …..
 Can you think of services you have paid for consistently (like over 6 months) that do not work? …..?…..

-Class privilege (financial privilege) is purposefully neglected from conversations from therapy spaces.
+Class privilege is purposefully neglected from conversations from many spaces and of course, therapy spaces.

-Part of my therapeutic work also includes reconciling with the ways we might carry privilege and marginalization when it’s relevant- many people have “guilt” over privileges- and in my opinion that is very unproductive.
+Part of my therapeutic work also includes intersectionality, and therefore reconciling with the ways we might carry privilege and marginalization when it’s relevant.

 • I think that it takes anywhere from instantly to four sessions to determine if the therapist is a good fit for you.
 Sometimes the chemistry is instant- and sometimes- you sense it’s there, but it hasn’t actualized.
 You can discover chemistry, but you can’t force chemistry.
 If you have an inkling the chemistry between you and a therapist is possible, I encourage you to try a few sessions and perhaps that’ll be with me!